What Does the Battery Light Mean?

 The short answer to this is, “Yes.”
 The full answer is, “Probably not for too long.”
 The car’s battery light coming on generally means that there is something preventing your car’s electric system from the battery charged and thus, the car is running on battery power only.
-Basically, if you see the battery light going on in your car, you shouldn’t expect to be able to drive it for very long.
+Basically, if you see the battery light on in your car when it is running, you shouldn’t expect to be able to drive it for very long.
 Think of it like unplugging your cell phone from your wall charger.
 If you leave it plugged in, your phone will last indefinitely on 100% charge.
 Unplug it, and you’re on battery power.
 Chances are good that after a day, your phone will be dead.

 The exact amount of time that your car will be able to function with the battery light on depends on many factors, but assuming that the alternator is the issue (this is the most common issue) it is likely that your car will lose battery power after 30 minutes to an hour of driving.
 This is about how long it takes most car batteries to completely discharge to a level that the ignition system cannot keep the car running.
 Of course, this depends on your battery and your car, and some cars may be able to last longer while others may die quicker.

 Other signs of problems with your car’s electrical system may be windows that will not roll up or down if your car has power windows, or a radio that will not turn on.
 You may also experience problems with the headlights or climate control.